91rinb18/Video-Boning-Knife/README.md

 ## ✨ Features
 - Lossless audio and video quality at maximum speed (stream copying).
 - Directly extract audio, subtitles and video.
-Split. combine and package.
+Split. combine and package.(not clip concatenation)
-- The usage is extremely simple - just click the mouse three times.
+- The usage is extremely simple - just click the mouse 3 times.
 - Automatically select the appropriate container.